lightning/bolts/03-transactions.md

  - Transaction signatures are all deterministic, using RFC6979 (using HMAC-SHA256).

-To start, common basic parameters for each test vector are defined: the HTLCs are not used for the first "simple commitment tx with no HTLCs" test.
+To start, common basic parameters for each test vector are defined: the HTLCs are not used for the first "simple commitment tx with no HTLCs" test, and HTLCs 5 and 6 are only used in the "same amount and preimage" test.

     funding_tx_id: 8984484a580b825b9972d7adb15050b3ab624ccd731946b3eeddb92f4e7ef6be
     funding_output_index: 0